1

 Country: USA | Funding: $900M

 Pacific Fusion is developing a high-gain pulsed magnetic fusion system.
 Pulsed magnetic fusion involves rapidly compressing a fuel in a container with a powerful magnetic field created by passing high, rapidly increasing electric current through it.
 This compression heats and inertially holds the fuel, converting hydrogen into helium and releasing massive amounts of energy.
+The company has eliminated the magnetic system to simplify the system and its maintenance requirements.
 The system is highly modular, enabling affordable manufacturing and rapid iteration.
 It uses commonly available materials, simplifying supply chains.
 The modular pulser can be optimized for a wide range of target designs.

 Country: Canada | Funding: $392M